People

 Risa Sargent

 PI.
-Risa has a doctoral degree from the University of British Columbia and pursued postdoctal work at UC Berkeley.
+Risa has a doctoral degree from the University of British Columbia and pursued postdoctoral work at UC Berkeley.
 She is interested in how species interactions impact processes such as adaptation and ecosystem services, especially in the context of global change.
 She uses a variety of tools, including meta-analysis, field experiments and phylogenetic tools to address questions in this area.

 Faculty profile: https://www.landfood.ubc.ca/risa-sargent/